The Slants: 2019: The Slants EP

 On 2 and 4 November 2019, the band performed their final shows in Seattle, Washington, and Portland, Oregon.
-The shows featured nearly ever former member of the band, including longtime vocalist, Aron Moxley.
+The shows featured nearly every former member of the band, including longtime vocalist, Aron Moxley.
 Shortly after, the Portland Monthly published a piece on the legacy of the Slants, saying, "Yes, they're the Trademark Band (sorry, guys).
 And yes, they're Chinatown dance rock.
 But after the lights fade from the walls of the Doug Fir Lounge, they're the band that hangs back to say hi.
 They're the band that signs [things for longtime fans] 10 years later."

+2023: The Band Plays On

+In 2022, the Slants announced they were writing songs for a new and final record that would highlight other voices across their community.
+Joe and Simon wrote and composed the music, but most of the playing/singing would feature other AAPI artists, new and classic.
+In March 2023, they announced the album's title, The Band Plays On.
+On July 24, 2023, they announced the new album would be released Oct.
+10, with 3 reunion release shows featuring special guests Bao Vo, Edson Choi, Surrija, Darro, and Krost.